BIGJRA/BIGJRA.github.io/rejuv.md

 Gotta go fast.

 I recommend also at this point buying the Golden Surfboard and, if you have the AP, the Golden Claws.
-We won’t be able to come back here for a little while after getting surf, so if you don’t want to burden your party, get the surfboard now.
+We won't be able to come back here for a little while after getting surf, so if you don't want to burden your party, get the surfboard now.

-Level up Slugma to Level 38 to get **Magcargo.** Add it and Emolga to your party, then head back to Route 2’s trailer to get *Charcoal* and *Magnet,* as well as *TM96 Nature Power!*
+Level up Slugma to Level 38 to get **Magcargo.** Add it and Emolga to your party, then head back to Route 2's trailer to get *Charcoal* and *Magnet,* as well as *TM96 Nature Power!*

 ## Mystery Egg

-There’s one more quest we can do.
-This will get us a very strong Pokemon, but if you’re not interested, go ahead and skip to the Route 4 section.
+There's one more quest we can do.
+This will get us a very strong Pokemon, but if you're not interested, go ahead and skip to the Route 4 section.

 Go back through Wispy Ruins to Goldenleaf Town, then take the truck to get to Sheridan Village.
-We’re gonna take the female Phantump we caught and breed it at the day care.
+We're gonna take the female Phantump we caught and breed it at the day care.
 Of what we have, male Cacnea, Oddish, Bellsprout, Sunkern, Cherubi, Slugma, and Shuppet are all good choices for partners if you have them.
-Once you get a Phantump egg, make sure it doesn’t hatch, and walk to Route 3.
+Once you get a Phantump egg, make sure it doesn't hatch, and walk to Route 3.

 This will only work during the daytime, but return to the Route 3 market, and talk to the boy in front of the old man.
-He’ll offer you a trade of the mystery egg he just got for your Phantump egg.
+He'll offer you a trade of the mystery egg he just got for your Phantump egg.

 The mystery egg is unfortunately determined as you start your save file,